livewire/livewire/docs/redirecting.md

 ## Redirect to Intended

 In case you want to redirect the user back to the previous page they were on you can use `redirectIntended`.
-It accepts a default URL as its first argument which is used as a fallback if no previous page can be determined:
+It accepts an optional default URL as its first argument which is used as a fallback if no previous page can be determined:

 ```php
     $this->redirectIntended('/default/url');